wgst/ml-gas-surface/docs/calculators/painn.md

 torch = pyimport("torch")
 ```

-Function for creating ASE object from PaiNN model
+We define a function for creating NQCModels object that includes PaiNN model, using three variables: path to our PaiNN model, ASE-based atoms object and a cutoff distance.

 ```jl
 function painn_model_pes(model_path, cur_atoms, cutoff)